 False positives (detecting something that is not actually a risk) and false negatives (missing a risk) can occur with AI.
 While no system is foolproof, IntelliSee uses advanced deep-learning computer vision AI and is designed to validate risks in real-time.
 This step helps to minimize false positives and false negatives.
 The IntelliSee user-interface also gives users several options to further manage these potential situations.

 IntelliSee takes your privacy and security seriously.
 IntelliSee has elected not to implement facial recognition due to privacy concerns, an evolving regulatory environment, and the potential for misuse.
 Making organizations safer does not require facial recognition.
 IntelliSee retains no personal identifying information (PII) and does not store video footage.

 IntelliSee uses your organization’s footage in order to optimize its performance at your site.
-The platform captures 10 minutes of footage from each camera being monitored during an active time period to learn the environment and background.
+IntelliSee requests that each customer (or their Systems Integrator) upload 10 minutes of footage from each camera being monitored during an active time period to learn the environment and background.
 Many organizations also send historical incident footage to make IntelliSee even smarter for their environment.
 IntelliSee does not learn on site (the computational power required is too significant) but as you upload additional video footage around incidents, IntelliSee is trained and new releases are deployed to allow your organization to benefit from your learning as well as the learning from all other IntelliSee installations.

 The IntelliSee appliance is located inside the client’s firewall and only communicates outside that firewall to update configurations and send email, text or phone alerts.
 IntelliSee has a secure configuration process, and we do regular 3rd party penetration testing.

-Bandwidth varies by camera manufacturer and resolution, but a good estimate is approximately 1 MB/s per camera.
+Bandwidth varies by camera manufacturer and resolution, but a good estimate is less than 1 MB/s per camera.
 To minimize bandwidth the user would have to reduce the resolution of the camera independently of the IntelliSee application.